 What do I do after Council endorses my survey plan?

-If there further requirements to satisfy your conditions of approval (ie. there may be bonding agreements in place), Council suggests you make contact with the Titles Office, which is part of the Department of Natural Resources and Mines (DNRM).
+If there further requirements to satisfy your conditions of approval (ie. there may be bonding agreements in place), Council suggests you make contact with the Titles Office, which is part of the Department of Natural Resources, Mines and Energy (DNRME).

 For your information, the closest office to Logan City Council is at 32 Tansey Street, Beenleigh and the contact phone is 131-304.